-FFP/CDF-funded, JPC/Resilience-focus):

-percent of women of reproductive age in the sample who consumed a diet of minimum diversity (at least five of 10 specific food groups)in the previous 24 hours

-2. total population of women of reproductive age (15-49 years) in the ZOI

-TYPE: DIRECTION OF CHANGE:
+UNIT: Percent Please enter these two data points under the appropriate ZOI category (DA/ESF-funded, FFP/CDF-funded, JPC/Resilience focus): percent of women of reproductive age in the sample who consumed a diet of minimum diversity (at least five of 10 specific food groups) in the previous 24 hours total population of women of reproductive age (15-49 years) in the ZOI DISAGGREGATE BY: None TYPE: Outcome DIRECTION OF CHANGE: Higher is better.

-Outcome Higher is better

-DATA SOURCE:

 Population-based survey

-- LEVEL OF COLLECTION: Feed the Future monitors this indicator in the ZOI (i.e. our targeted sub-national regions/districts targeted by USG interventions) to measure results attributable to Feed the Future assistance.
-Missions or the M&E contractor should enter ZOI-level values under the "High Level Indicators" mechanism in the FTFMS. - WHO COLLECTS DATA FOR THIS INDICATOR: An M&E contractor will collect this data for the Feed the Future ZOI. - HOW SHOULD IT BE COLLECTED: ZOI data are drawn from primary data collected via a population-based survey, and the Feed the Future M&E Guidance Series pertaining to the specific interim survey (http://feedthefuture.gov/sites/progress).
-FREQUENCY OF COLLECTION: Data should be collected in the ZOI for baseline and in interim surveys approximately every two years - thereafter.
+- LEVEL OF COLLECTION: Feed the Future monitors this indicator in the ZOI (i.e. our targeted subnational regions/districts targeted by U.S. Government interventions) to measure results attributable to Feed the Future assistance.
+Missions or the M&E contractor should enter ZOI-level values under the "High Level Indicators" mechanism in the FTFMS. - WHO COLLECTS DATA FOR THIS INDICATOR: An M&E contractor will collect this data for the Feed the Future ZOI. - HOW THEY SHOULD BE COLLECTED: ZOI data are drawn from primary data collected via a population-based survey, and the Feed the Future M&E Guidance Series pertaining to the specific interim survey (http://feedthefuture.gov/progress). - FREQUENCY OF COLLECTION: Data should be collected in the ZOI for baseline and in interim surveys approximately every 2 years thereafter.